noelmugnier/svelte-translate/README.md

 # TODO

+* [x] create script to extract tags (id / tag content) in a dedicated translation_xx-XX.xlf files
+* [ ] create script to compile xlf files to json in order to use them with the store
+* [ ] add options to extract-i18n.js to specify extraction folder and extraction format
+* [ ] support context/description in def() helper in order to extract them and complete xlf files
 * [ ] detect usage in SSR mode (and use request headers to set language)
-* [ ] create rollup plugin to extract tags (id / tag content) in a dedicated translation_xx-XX.json files
-* [ ] create rollup plugin to compile the translations with specific language to replace html tag in compiled source to get pretranslated app
+* [ ] create plugin to replace component tag with i18n id corresponding translation found from translation file (at compile time)